Fittings Differences Between Iron Pipe Size, Nominal Pipe Size & Copper Tube Size

 With regards to IPS, there is a large variety of wall thickness options.
 The wall thickness is determined by schedules.
 Schedule 40 and 80 pipes are most commonly used in plumbing applications but there are many schedule ranges available from as thin as 5 to as heavy as 160.

 When the schedule number increases, the wall thickness also increases.
-This enhances the ability of the pipe to handle greater pressures but this also decreases the pipe I.D which reduces the flow inside the pipe.
-Ultimately, no matter the wall thickness, the nominal and measured O.D will not change.
+This enhances the ability of the pipe to handle greater pressures but this also decreases the pipe I.D. which reduces the flow inside the pipe.
+Ultimately, no matter the wall thickness, the nominal and measured O.D. will not change.

 In Summary: